 - 6.1.
 SEStran will work in partnership with Local Authorities with respect to grant awards to them. - 6.2.
 Grant funds designated for Local Authorities will be closed to all other applicants. - 6.3.
 For grant funds to Local Authorities where awards will not exceed £1million: - 6.3.1.
-The overarching eligibility criteria and the overarching assessment criteria for such grant funds shall be approved by the Partnership Director having been developed in partnership with Local Authorities - 6.3.2.
-Grant awards shall be delegated to the Partnership Director for approval (within the agreed annual budget), and reported to the Board for noting at its next meeting
+The overarching eligibility criteria and the overarching assessment criteria for such grant funds shall be approved by the Partnership Director having been developed in partnership with Local Authorities. - 6.3.2.
+Grant awards shall be delegated to the Partnership Director for approval (within the agreed annual budget) and reported to the Board for noting at its next meeting.

 - 6.4.
 For grant funds to Local Authorities where awards will range from £1million up to £3million: - 6.4.1.
-The overarching eligibility criteria and the overarching assessment criteria for such grants shall be developed by the Partnership Director and approved in advance by the Partnership Boad having been developed in partnership with Local Authorities - 6.4.2.
-Grant awards shall be delegated to the Performance and Audit Committee for approval (within the agreed annual budget), and reported to the Board for noting at its next meeting - 6.5.
+The overarching eligibility criteria and the overarching assessment criteria for such grants shall be developed by the Partnership Director and approved in advance by the Partnership Boad having been developed in partnership with Local Authorities. - 6.4.2.
+Grant awards shall be delegated to the Performance and Audit Committee for approval (within the agreed annual budget) and reported to the Board for noting at its next meeting. - 6.5.
 For grant funds to Local Authorities where awards will exceed £3million: - 6.5.1.
-The overarching eligibility criteria and the overarching assessment criteria for such grants shall be developed by the Partnership Director and approved in advance by the Partnership Board having been developed in partnership with Local Authorities - 6.5.2.
-Grant awards shall be reported to the Partnership Board for approval - 6.6.
-If an agreed grant varies such as it passes one of the above thresholds, approval must be sought in line with 10.4.1 or 10.5.1 prior to issuing any grant variation.
+The overarching eligibility criteria and the overarching assessment criteria for such grants shall be developed by the Partnership Director and approved in advance by the Partnership Board having been developed in partnership with Local Authorities. - 6.5.2.
+Grant awards shall be reported to the Partnership Board for approval.